autogram-is/spidergram/docs/data-overview.md

 Spidergram's core consists of the UNIQUE-URL and RESOURCE data types, linked by RESPONDS-WITH and LINKS-TO relationships.
 Other Spidergram plugins add additional domain concepts and relationships to capture design pattern usage, different hierarchies for organizing the site's content, ownership of different portions of the site by individuals or groups, and more.

-Storage-intensive data for individual resources (or other entities) can be handled by the PAYLOAD entity.
-Raw text, filepaths, etc can be stored here for fast loading on a per-Resource basis.

 ```mermaid
 erDiagram
     UNIQUE-URL {